GETTING RID OF JAPANESE BEETLESLearn ways to deal with Japanese beetle infestations naturally

 8 JAPANESE BEETLE CONTROL METHODS

 - Hand pick adult beetles: This can be the most effective way to gain control, but does require daily attention, often for weeks, as long as the beetles are actively feeding.
 The best time of day is early morning, while they are still sluggish.
 Place a drop cloth under affected plants and shake them to dislodge the beetles.
 Collect the beetles and drop them into a bucket of soapy water.
 Remove any damaged leaves and any dead beetles, as they can attract more.

 - Japanese beetle traps: This method can provide mixed results.
 While the beetle traps do a good job of catching the beetles that crawl into them, their bait may actually attract more beetles from surrounding areas, causing more harm than good.
 If used, they should be placed far away from any plants that beetles could harm.

 - Neem oil: Used as a botanical insecticide, neem oil reduces feeding of the insects.
 It is best applied at the very first sign of damage.
-Neem oil is safe for honeybees and other beneficial insects.
+When applied properly, neem oil is safe for honeybees and other beneficial insects.
 For other insecticides, contact your local cooperative extension services for approved insecticides in your area.
 (Read more on how to use neem oil.)

 - Create a barrier: Use row covers over ground crops during the 6- to 8-week feeding period.